angrysky56/ChainedMultiAgentAPI-InferrencesUI/README.md

 2. Launch LM Studio,
 3. Grab a model you like-
 4. Open my script in VS Code, save it, click run.

+Requirements: You will need a PC that can run LM Studio, thats it.

 ![Screenshot 2024-01-02 222239](https://github.com/angrysky56/ChainedMultiAgentAPI-InferrencesUI/assets/113643118/ece45f3e-386c-451c-95e8-06fc93020afa)